5 Inference for simple linear regression

 5.4.2 Interpreting the interval

-Though this interpretation indicates the range of values that may reasonably contain the true population slope for per_capita_expend, it still requires the reader to further interpret what it means about the relationship between per capita expenditure and playgrounds per 10,000 residents.
-It is more informative to interpret the confidence interval in a way that also utilizes the interpretation of the slope from , so it is clear to the reader exactly what the confidence interval means.
+Though this interpretation indicates the range of values that may reasonably contain the true population slope for per_capita_expend, it still requires the reader to further interpret what it means about the relationship between per_capita_expend and playgrounds.
+It is more informative to interpret the confidence interval in a way that also utilizes the interpretation of the slope from , so the reader more clearly understands what the confidence interval is conveying.
 Thus, a more complete and informative interpretation of the confidence interval is as follows:

-This interpretation not only indicates the range of values as before, but it also clearly describes what this range means in terms of the average change in playgrounds per 10,000 residents as per capita expenditure increases.
+This interpretation not only indicates the range of values as before, but it also clearly describes what this range means in terms of the average change in playgrounds per 10,000 residents as a city’s per capita expenditure increases.

 5.4.3 What does “confidence” mean?

 In reality we don’t know the value of the population slope (if we did, we wouldn’t need statistical inference!), so we can’t definitively conclude if the interval constructed in is one of the C% that contains the population slope or not.
-Though we aren’t certain that our interval contains the population slope, we can conclude with some level of confidence, C% confident to be exact, that we think it does based on our process.
+Though we aren’t certain that our interval contains the population slope, we can conclude with some level of confidence, C% confidence to be exact, that we think it does based on the process.

 Thus far, we have used a confidence interval to produce a plausible range of values for the population slope.
 We can also test specific claims about the population slope using another inferential procedure called hypothesis testing.

-5.5 Hypothesis testing
+5.5 Hypothesis tests

-Define the hypotheses
+5.5.1 Define the hypotheses

 In the US judicial system, a defendant is deemed innocent unless proven otherwise.
 Therefore, the null and alternative hypotheses are H0: the defendant is not guilty, and Ha: the defendant is guilty.
 We say that a person is “innocent until proven guilty beyond a reasonable doubt.”
 Therefore, the trial proceeds assuming the null hypothesis of innocence is true and the objective is to evaluate the strength of evidence against this hypothesis.
 The same is true for hypothesis testing in statistics.
 The test is conducted under the assumption that the null hypothesis, H0, is true, and we use statistical methods to evaluate the strength of the evidence against H0.

-Evaluate the evidence
+5.5.2 Evaluate the evidence

 The primary component of trial (or hypothesis test) is a presenting and evaluating the evidence.
 In a trial, this is the point when the evidence is presented and it is evaluated under the assumption the null hypothesis (defendant is not guilty) is true.
 Thus, the lens in which the evidence is being evaluated is “given the defendant is not guilty, how likely is it that this evidence would exist?”